Struct RateLimits

 pub fn merge(&mut self, limits: Self)

-This keeps all existing rate limits, adding new ones, and updating ones with a longer retry_after count.
-The resulting RateLimits contains the merged maximum.
+This keeps all existing rate limits, adds new ones, and updates any existing ones with a later expiration time.
+The resulting collection contains the maximum constraints from both instances.

 pub fn is_ok(&self) -> bool